ros2/rmw_connext/README.md

 export RMW_CONNEXT_QOS_PROFILE_LIBRARY=Ros2TestQosLibrary
 ```

+### Specifying a different default QoS profile

+You can use the `RMW_CONNEXT_DEFAULT_QOS_PROFILE` environment variable for this.
+It overrides the profile marked with `is_default_qos="true"` when set.
+The profile is looked up in the qos profile library RMW connext is using.

 ### Using user provided publish mode

 ROS is always overriding the QoS profile of datawriters to use `ASYNCHRONOUS_PUBLISH_MODE_QOS`.